 Although we no longer need a feature film licence to show feature films in the classroom we do if we wish to show them outside the classroom.

 Our licence has an Entertainment Use Component that allows the showing outside the classroom and/or for entertainment purposes.
 Under this licence you may show a film that is obtained through a legal source and covered by the University’s licensing agreement with Criterion Pictures (http://www.criterionpic.com/) or Audio Cine Films (http://www.acf-film.com/en/index.php).
 Check on their websites to see if a title you want to show is covered.

 The Entertainment Use Licence allows broader user rights outside the ordinary use in the classroom with the following conditions:

-There may still be circumstances when there is a desire to show a film not covered under the terms of our licence, On a case by case basis it may be possible to obtain permisson for a single showing of a film Generally there is a charge per showing to obtain the rights that are necessary.
+There may still be circumstances when there is a desire to show a film not covered under the terms of our licence.
+On a case by case basis it may be possible to obtain permission for a single showing of a film.
+Generally there is a charge per showing to obtain the rights that are necessary.
 Please contact the Library for more information.